mithun-b-sw/thermo_work_simulate/README.md

 Here the simulation is based on Quasi-equilibrium Processes.
 For a quick glance scroll down for pressure and volume time lapse line chart.
+Also there is pressure - volume curve once the engine gets into equilibrium, which tells us the amount to heat added, rejected, work done other details.

 ### Design aspects